mateusfonseca/dorsetMusicCollection/README.md

     127.0.0.1     www.dorsetmusiccollection.com cdn.dmc.net

-**Database engine:** it also requires access to a database through an user with enough privileges to create new tables and manipulate the data therein ([see docs](https://docs.djangoproject.com/en/4.1/ref/databases/)).
+**Database engine:** it also requires access to a database through a user with enough privileges to create new tables and manipulate the data therein ([see docs](https://docs.djangoproject.com/en/4.1/ref/databases/)).
 The project is currently set to work with [MySQL](https://dev.mysql.com/downloads/), but switching to another supported backend should be an easy fix.

 **Migration:** it is necessary to tell Django to create the tables in the database from the models defined in the project.
 On a terminal window at the project's root directory: